 Take a look at the histogram to the right.
-It displays the author age distribution with vertical lines for the mean (red) and median (yellow).
+It displays the author age distribution with vertical lines for the mean (red) and median (blue).

 Do you feel like the median of our dataset, 40.5, provides us enough information to claim when authors publish their greatest work?

 Although the median is a good measure of the dataset’s center, we cannot make a definitive claim about when authors publish their greatest work — the youngest author published at 18 and the oldest at 76.
 It would be irresponsible to say anything but, “it seems to be possible at almost any age.”

 Notice that the mean and the median are nearly equal.
 This is not a surprising result, as both statistics are a measure of the dataset’s center.
 However, it’s worth noting that these results will not always be so close.

 In the instructions below, we’ve written a brief explanation that puts median in the context of our problem.